JKirchartz/jkirchartz.github.com/_drafts/Solved_Problems.md

 Heaven, a new Elysian field, and become ghosts inside the machines.
 And they don't care how many people have to die for them to get it.

-Orson Well's Time Machine predicted a result from this timeline, that human evolution would diverge, into the delicate and graceful Eloi, who live on the surface and enjoy all the pleasures the world has to offer; ot the Morlocks who live in the underworld working the machines that make the Eloi's world possible, but occasionally when an Eloi gets too close to the Morlock's world, the Eloi gets eaten for dinner.
+H.G.
+Well's Time Machine predicted a result from this timeline, that human evolution would diverge, into the delicate and graceful Eloi, who live on the surface and enjoy all the pleasures the world has to offer; or the Morlocks who live in the underworld working the machines that make the Eloi's world possible, but occasionally when an Eloi gets too close to the Morlock's world, the Eloi gets eaten for dinner.